You want smart political talk without the meltdowns?

 She stole a primary.

-On top of that, we're getting more evidence every day that she and the DNC she controlled, paid for the phony Russian dossier with salacious false lies about Donald Trump, propaganda from Russia, misinformation from Russia, bought and paid for by Hillary.
+On top of that, we're getting more evidence every day that she and the DNC she controlled paid for the phony Russian dossier with salacious, false lies about Donald Trump, propaganda from Russia, misinformation from Russia bought and paid for by Hillary.

-Has she considered replacing Clinton with Biden?
+She went into great detail now, has she considered replacing Clinton with Biden?

-Remember when she fainted at the 9-11 memorial in New York at the 15th anniversary?
+Remember when she fainted at the 9-11 Memorial in New York at the 15th anniversary, and Clinton fainted while attending that.

-And at that point, she says that she was seriously, you know, and wrenching detail about the former First Lady's first bout with pneumonia, including her seeing Clinton at a Manhattan gala two days before she collapsed, and Brazil said Clinton was already wobbly on her feet and you know had that rattled cough that we all talked about.
+And at that point, she says that she was seriously, you know, in wrenching detail about the former first lady's first bout with pneumonia, including her seeing Clinton at a Manhattan gala two days before she collapsed.

 Now, on top of that, you know, let's go back to last week.